 California has emerged as one of the leaders in the US regarding protections and prosecutions for violations of patients’ rights to privacy and data security.

-Including this California HIPAA settlement, Aetna has settled at least four cases over the past couple years against privacy breaches.
+Including this California HIPAA settlement, Aetna has settled at least four cases over the past couple of years against privacy breaches.
 In January 2018, Aetna settled two separate cases, one involved a class action lawsuit filed on behalf of victims of a breach for $17,161,200.
 The other involved paying the New York Attorney General $1,150,000 to settle its case and resolve the HIPAA violations and breaches of state laws.

 Additionally, $640,170.59 was paid to settle a multi-state action by Attorneys General in New Jersey, Connecticut, Washington, and the District of Columbia.
 The grand total of financial penalties issued to Aetna relating to these breaches is $2,725,170.59.